 If that’s what your customer really wanted, again, they can have that experience at home.

 I guarantee you, after personally working with hundreds of the world’s top retailers just in the past few months, I know your customer craves a real, relaxed connection with the right sales experience.

 There's no mystery to what makes us bond with a person and a brand.
 It’s being more human.

 What turned us off pre-pandemic was the old way of selling that taught salespeople to throw out their hand for a handshake and force a greeting, "Hi, I'm Bob, and you're ________?”

 When the pandemic raged, people stopped wanting to shake hands for the foreseeable future.
 The key to making more sales is to just be more human.

 Let's get rid of the dollar signs in our eyes and develop a truly humane sales process.

 How to avoid selling with dollar signs in your eyes

 1. Be curious.
-Ask yourself why is this person in the store right now?
-So many times we are counting up our goal, bonus, or our needs of closing the sale instead of focusing on the new opportunity.
+Ask yourself Why is this person in the store right now.
+So many times we are counting up our goal, bonus, or our need of closing the sale instead of focusing on the new opportunity.

-Now is the time to lean into the relationship-driven approach to business.
+Now is the time to lean into the relationship-driven approach to selling and business.